epfl-ada/ada-2022-project-zozoz/README.md

 ---
 ## Research Questions 🧠
-- What makes a movie successful across the years?
+- What makes a movie bad across the years?
-    - What are the key characteristics, for example director, actors, genres or character names?
+    - What are the key characteristics, for example directors, actors, genres or budget?
 - Can we cluster successful movie plots, and from the clustering extract meaningful reason for the success?
 - Are the reasons for success the same across countries and time?
 - Can we create our own blueprint the next big hit?